GLOBAL MARKETS-Asia stocks in hesitant mood; euro holds gains

 The move was taken as a sign that the central bank was open to further easing steps, which many expect will be needed once an increase in Japan's sales tax is enacted in April.

-Dealers kept a careful eye on China's central bank after it drained funds from the money market on Tuesday, though it had taken no new action as yet on Wednesday which helped the Shanghai market bounce by 0.9 percent.
+Dealers will also be carefully watching China's central bank after it drained funds from the money market on Tuesday.

 The People's Bank of China (PBOC) is trying to engineer a gradual upward shift in the cost of money to encourage companies to deleverage and discourage high-risk shadow banking activity.